 In the past, highway departments stockpiled salt outdoors during the winter months.
 In recent years, environmentalists and scientists have determined that when a salt pile gets wet, the run-off finds its way into nearby streams and lakes or seeps into groundwater supplies.
-Because of this, salt must now be stockpiled indoors in industrial storage units.
+Salt must now be stockpiled indoors in industrial storage units.

-Their decision to use a steel building to store their salt was based on many factors.
 Steel does not rot, warp, shrink, or split, and it’s non-combustible.
-Steel is also easier to handle, stronger, and less expensive than any other common building material and weighs up to 60 percent less than wood members, which allows for easier transport and assembly.
+Steel is also easier to handle, stronger, and less expensive than any other common building material.
+It weighs up to 60 percent less than wood members, which allows for easier transport and assembly.

-Although salt is an extremely corrosive material, steel buildings manufactured by SteelMaster offer 100 percent usable space with a clear span arch design that eliminates beams and trusses, thus allowing for enough room to store a large, high pile of salt.
-The use of a stem wall foundation provides a raised platform for the walls, which helps create even more space for the salt, keeping it away from coming in contact with the steel structure.
+Although salt is an extremely corrosive material, SteelMaster’s buildings are specifically designed to allow enough space to store a large, high pile of salt.
+Each salt storage building requires the use of a stem wall foundation which provides a raised platform for the walls.
+This creates even more space for the salt, keeping it away from coming in contact with the steel structure.
 Flashing and gussets are also used to prevent the passage of water into the steel structure from any angle—an important component to help ensure that the salt stays dry, as dry salt is not nearly as corrosive as wet salt.

-Anthony Moore and his brother Wayne own A& W Leasing Corporation in McKenzie, TN and have seven years experience utilizing SteelMaster steel buildings for salt storage through contracts awarded to them by the Tennessee Department of Transportation (TDOT).
+Anthony Moore and his brother Wayne own A& W Leasing Corporation in McKenzie, TN, and have seven years of experience utilizing our steel buildings for salt storage through contracts awarded to them by the Tennessee Department of Transportation (TDOT).

-As opposed to wooden structures, SteelMaster’s steel buildings in particular remain maintenance free for a lifetime thanks to the company’s use of Galvalume Plus Coating which offers strength, superior corrosion resistance, and an attractive bright appearance that provides excellent heat reflectivity.
-Each SteelMaster building also comes with a 30-year mill-backed warranty by ArcelorMittal (NYSE MT).
-A SteelMaster building’s strength also resists fire, earthquake, and hurricane damage.
+SteelMaster’s buildings have several benefits that customers enjoy.
+They require very little maintenance, they are protected by our special Galvalume Plus Coating which offers strength, superior corrosion resistance, and an attractive bright appearance that provides excellent heat reflectivity.
+Each SteelMaster building also comes with a 50-year mill-backed warranty by ArcelorMittal (NYSE MT).